Casa Batlló or Casa Milà? Which Is Better in 2026?

 Final Thoughts: Casa Mila or Casa Batllo?

-No matter which one you choose, you’ll be sure to be captivated by Gaudí’s incredible architectural style and vision.
+No matter which one you pick, I think you’ll be really impressed by Gaudí’s incredible architectural style and vision.

 READ NEXT: